Ludovic Piette (1826-78)

 His pictures are very lively and colourful (iR23).
 Piette is especially appreciated for his gouaches (iR23;R9;iR4).
 Piette painted landscapes, market places, flower pieces and scenes from literature (aR2).

 His paintings are hardly to be distinguished from those of Pissarro (R9,p172).
 Piette (stimulated by Pissarro) painted en-plein-air (iR69;aR2;iR4).
 He used fresh colours (iR4).
 Stimulated by Pissarro Piette abandoned black (iR69;iR4).
 But his painting was more precise and he often didn’t use loose touches (aR2).
+He lacked the talent, creativity and daring of his friend Pissarro, which Piette himself acknowledged: ‘you will go much further than me, for I will remain a watercolourist (R116).
 His style was more realistic (Diego Martelli) (R9).

 Piette was the teacher of Louise Darru (iR24).

 Piette, a short biography: